cbaeza/cha_io/README.md

 # IONOS Coding challenge - Java
 ## Carlos Baeza - carlos.baeza@posteo.de

-How to compile and run
+## How to compile and run
+Runs the current project as a dynamic web application using an embedded Tomcat server.
-> mvn clean package tomcat7:run -pl :challenger-ionos
+> mvn clean package tomcat7:run

 then send with a http client like Postman a http POST message to: